niolabs/docs/docs/running-nio/locally.md

 >```WARNING:tornado.general:SSL Error on 7 ('x.x.x.x', 443): [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed```

-Start a nio project from any directory by specifying the project root via the -r flag:
+`niod` can be run from outside of a project directory by using the `-r` flag and specifying the location of the project directory.
+For example:

 ```
 niod -r path/to/my_project
 ```
-Run a project in the background on MacOS and Linux using `nohup` (so you can close your terminal):
+You can run a project in the background on MacOS and Linux using `nohup` (so you can close your terminal):
 ```
 nohup niod -r path/to/my_project 2>&1 > /dev/null &
 ```